 The Dominican government puts a lot of money into the East Coast electricity because this is where nearly 50 all-inclusive resorts along this beautiful white sandy 30+ mile shoreline.
 In fact, although "Irma" was close, Punta Cana did NOT loose power, even though Irma's outer rings did cause some heavy rain, and some wind, resulting in palm tree debri, minor clay tile shingle damage, and a little minor flooding in some lower elevation areas and streets that were still passable.

-The explotion boom has been incrediable since just 2012.
-Punta Cana alone has expanded its privately owned, yet international airport 5 times since 2013 to accomodate this boom, and services nearly 11,000 visitors A DAY!
+The explosion boom on the East Coast (Punta Cana / Bavaro) has been incrediable since just 2012.
+Punta Cana alone has expanded its PRIVATELY OWNED PUNTA CANA INTERNATIONAL AIRPORT 6 times since 2013 to accomodate this boom, and services nearly 11,000 visitors A DAY!
 (2016 - 2017 projections).

 Since so many islands and popular vacation destination shorelines have been so severely affected, along with the earthquakes in Mexico, we are preparing ourselves for a very, very busy vacation rental and real estate buying season!

 Residuals of hurricanes in Punta Cana (Bavaro), primarily cause mere inconveniences by interrupting vacations and flight plans.
-However, I'd suspect most vacationers would rather be stuck in a resort or in a hurricane proof rental property than in other older Caribbean destinations, or even along the East Coast of the U.S.
+However, I'd suspect most vacationers would rather be stuck in a resort or in a hurricane proof rental property than in some other "older Caribbean" destinations, or even along the East Coast of the U.S.

 Big hurricanes have been widely spaced over the last 100 years in the Dominican Republic as a whole, and most hurricanes that did navigate to land, went to the less populated southwestern and western coasts of the Dominican Republic.
 THANK GOD!